IndieBase

 Screenshot: The Events index page showing a list of event cards, each displaying the event title, date, location, and job/patient counts.
 A "New Event" button appears in the top-right corner.

-2. Click New Event in the top-right corner of the Events page.
+2. Click New Event in the top-right corner.

 The New Event button is only visible to team owners and admins.
 If you can't see it, you don't have permission to create events — speak to your team administrator.

-You'll still need to set the date(s) and review everything before saving.
+You'll still need to set the date(s) and review everything before continuing.

-This copies the event's type, venue, and location data.
+Duplication copies the event's type, venue, location data, and shift structure.
 It does not copy jobs, crews, or patients.

-1. Click the Date field and select the date the event takes place.
+1. Click the Date field and select the date the event starts.

 This field is required.
-The date is used to determine whether an event is "live" on the home dashboard (IndieBase considers an event live from 6 hours before midnight on the event date to 6 hours after).
+The date determines when IndieBase considers the event "live" on the home dashboard — from 6 hours before midnight of the event date to 6 hours after midnight the following day.

 The end date must be after the start date.